HaoWeiHe/LR/README.md

 # LR model

-LR model shows how logistic regression works.
+This "LR model" demonstrates how logistic regression works.
 I wrote this for challenging myself to deal with all the details from scratch.

-Logistic regression model is a classifier.
-LR assume data obey Bernoulli Distrbution and LR use sigmoid as it's link funcion. (see the section below - why sigmoid function - to get more information)
+Logistic regression is a classification algorithm.
+LR assume data follow Bernoulli Distrbution and use sigmoid as it's link funcion (see the section below - why sigmoid function - to get more information).

 ## What's New